 A dormant account allows the demat owner to freeze their holdings, avoiding unauthorised access and transfers from your demat account.
 You must be aware of scammers asking for KYC information, which will be your mobile number, bank details, and personal documents.
 Properly contact your broker and register your email and contact number.
 Any fraudster who claims to be a broker representative can steal your identity and misuse your demat account.

 Any person other than yourself must not be managed or have critical credentials.
 To avoid any fraud or scam on your demat account, you must write the date and purpose of submission of any personal document and e-sign your Aadhaar card for submitting the document in the KYC process.
 As the trader can also specify for freezing the demat account as ‘ not to be used for trading for a certain time’, the stock brokerage can shift your account to a dormant account for a certain time.
 A demat account is crucial for a vigilant trader.
 You must monitor the dormant demat account and the regular demat account.
+Learn about delivery trading, a good way to manage your risk by limiting your losses if the market declines.

 There is no clear rule about how long your demat account will remain inactive and turn into a dormant account.
 This rule varies from broker to broker.
 So, as a beginner investor or an experienced investor, it's important to monitor your dormant demat account regularly.
 If you find out about any unknown transaction, you immediately need to contact your broker and stop all the transactions from your demat account.